Multiplicity of Massive stars in the Milky Way (M3W). I. Project description, UNWIND, application to GLS 11 448, and DIB catalog: Project description

-\textit{\lili.} The bulk of the \MTW\ spectroscopic data, at least in the first years of the project will be the \lili\ high-resolution spectroscopy \citep{Maizetal19a}, which is uniformly processed and already adapted to the UNWIND needs (see Sect.~3).
-We have already collected $\sim10^5$ epochs from database searches (such as ESO and OHP) and our own programs at ORM, CAHA, and ESO.
-In the incoming years we will continue adding high-resolution spectra in both ways.
+$\,\!$ The bulk of the \MTW\ spectroscopic data, at least in the first years of the project, will be the \lili\ high-resolution spectroscopy \citep{Maizetal19a}, which is uniformly processed and already adapted to the UNWIND needs (see Sect.~3).
+The characteristics of the spectrographs used are listed in Table~\ref{spectrographs}.
+We have already collected $\sim10^5$ epochs from database searches (such as ESO and OHP) and our own programs at ORM, CAHA, and OLS (see Appendix~A for a list of acronyms used in this paper).
+Table~\ref{spectrographs} includes the current number of epochs in \lili\ for each configuration but in incoming years we will continue adding high-resolution spectra both from archival searches and our own programs at an expected pace of $\sim$5000 spectra per year.